 It comes with the BBP bar to bar probe in the picture and the FS-12 foot switch.

 The ARP, 4-wire Armature Resistance Probes, are mainly used to measure the resistance bar-to-bar on armatures.
 They can also be used to measure resistance of other things such as equalizers.

 The ARP works with the C and D model iTIG II and iTIG II MINI motor testers.

 For model C, the Multi-Coil (MC) option is required.
 This is a standard feature on model D.

 Micro Ohm (µΩ) measurements are required in many cases since bar-to-bar measurements often are below 1mΩ.

 The models come with the following resistance measurements:

-The Model D has report software that automatically generates reports with Pass/Fail results for each bar-to-bar measurement in a test set based on the average of all the resistance measurements.
+The Multi-Coil option includes report software that automatically generates reports with Pass/Fail results for each bar-to-bar measurement in a test set based on the average of all the resistance measurements.
 The results are presented in a bar graph.

 If the armature equalization is uneven (for example 33% or 66% equalized), the armature tester detects the pattern, adjusts accordingly, and calculates Pass/Fail results based on two resistance levels.

 The ARP connects to the front panel of the iTIG II.